Who should register

 To view the legal definition see section 61 of the Housing (Scotland) Act 2014

-Make sure you’ve submitted your application by 1 October 2018.
-It is an offence to carry out letting agency work after this date if you have not applied to join the register.
+It is an offence to carry out letting agency work after 1 October 2018 unless you submitted an application by this date or been admitted to the register.

 Who may not need to register